The Language of Village Roots

 The Features of Village Roots Houses

 Exterior: Basements, partial or full.
 Deep, covered green side front porches.
 Courtyard, private garden, terrace.
-Detached two-car garage with covered walkway.
+Semi attached two-car garage with covered walkway and an optional bump out to expand storage space.
 Low maintenance fiber-cement board siding.
 Solar panels.
 Double-glazed low-e windows.
 Space for an umbrella clothesline.

 Interior: Creative integrated storage and use of space.
 Complete living space on the first floor.
 Energy and water-efficient appliances and fixtures, including tankless hot water heater.
-Solid core three-foot wide doors for aging in place needs.
+Solid core doors and three-foot wide doorways for aging in place needs.

 Village Roots homes will be highly detailed without the need for extensive modifications.
 If home buyers want to explore other materials or space options, the skilled architect and builder can help you take your home design to the next level of customization.